ipmanlk/Fake-Hits-Generator/README.md

 - May not be compatible with Visual Studio - NOT TESTED.
 - Vist [Releases tab](https://github.com/ipman98/Fake-Hits-Generator/releases) for Compiled executable.

+##Information
+- Latest stable source code is avaiable in the master branch.
+- Untested versions & new features are available in "future" branches.
+- Proxy list is available in proxy_list branch.

 ##License
 - GPL v3